 People being assisted to move or transfer include people of all ages with a variety of support needs from short term to life long.
 Whilst a common element is that the person has reduced physical independence, each person's needs and capacities are unique to them.
-People with particular injuries, disabilities and conditions may require support and care planning that this guide does not attempt to include.
-The care plan should be appropriate to each person, and carers should follow the care plan.
-In addition all those who are assisting people in the home should receive training and/or learning opportunities that are specific to the person's needs and the situation.
+The process of developing this resource has revealed the challenges in providing guidance that will cover the majority of situations and people.
+People with particular injuries, disabilities and medical conditions may require support that is very specific, and it is not possible to include each person's situation in one resource.